truenas/middleware/docs/userguide/index.rst

 * **VMDK:** select this option if you converted the *.img* file to VMDK format using the instructions in Running FreeNAS® from a USB Image.

-Once you make a selection, click the “Next” button to see the screen in Figure 2.2f.
+Once you make a selection, click the "Next" button to see the screen in Figure 2.2f.

 **Figure 2.2f: Select the Storage Type for the Virtual Disk**

 |10000201000002F5000001F1A595AB8F_png|

-You can now choose whether you want “Dynamically allocated” or “Fixed-size” storage.
+You can now choose whether you want "Dynamically allocated" or "Fixed-size" storage.
 The first option uses disk space as needed until it reaches the maximum size that you will set in the next screen.
 The second option creates a disk the same size as that specified amount of disk space, whether it is used or not.
 Choose the first option if you are worried about disk space; otherwise, choose the second option as it allows VirtualBox to run slightly faster.
-Once you select “Next”, you will see the screen in Figure 2.2g.
+Once you select "Next", you will see the screen in Figure 2.2g.

 **Figure 2.2g: Select the File Name and Size of the Virtual Disk**

 |100002010000023E000001BAFB464DC1_png|

 This screen is used to set the size (or upper limit) of the virtual machine. **Increase the default size to 2 or 4 GB**.
 Use the folder icon to browse to a directory on disk with sufficient space to hold the virtual machine.

-Once you make your selection and press “Next”, you will see a summary of your choices.
-Use the “Back” button to return to a previous screen if you need to change any values.
-Otherwise, click “Finish” to finish using the wizard.
-The virtual machine will be listed in the left frame, as seen in the example in Figure 2.2h.
+Once you make your selection and press "Next", you will see a summary of your choices.
+Use the "Back" button to return to a previous screen if you need to change any values.
+Otherwise, click "Finish" to finish using the wizard.
+The virtual machine will be listed in the left frame, as seen in the example in
+Figure 2.2h.

 **Figure 2.2h: The New Virtual Machine**

 |10000201000002F500000241B6F0F7D2_png|

 Next, create the virtual disk(s) to be used for storage.
-Click the “Storage” hyperlink in the right frame to access the storage screen seen in Figure
+Click the "Storage" hyperlink in the right frame to access the storage screen seen in Figure
 2.2i.

 **Figure 2.2i: The Storage Settings of the Virtual Machine**

 |10000000000002B200000238AA2AAEAB_png|

-Click the “Add Attachment” button, select “Add Hard Disk” from the pop-up menu, then click the “Create New Disk” button.
-This will launch the
+Click the "Add Attachment" button, select "Add Hard Disk" from the pop-up menu, then click the "Create New Disk" button.
+This will launch the Create New
-Create New Virtual Hard Drive Wizard (seen in Figures 2.2e and 2.2f).
+Virtual Hard Drive Wizard (seen in Figures 2.2e and 2.2f).
 Since this disk will be used for storage, create a size appropriate to your needs, making sure that it is **at least 4 GB** in size.
 If you wish to practice RAID configurations, create as many virtual disks as you need.
 You will be able to create 2 disks on the IDE controller.
-If you need additional disks, click the “Add Controller” button to create another controller to attach disks to.
+If you need additional disks, click the "Add Controller" button to create another controller to attach disks to.

 Next, create the device for the installation media.

-If you will be installing from an ISO, highlight the word “Empty”, then click the CD icon as seen in Figure 2.2j.
+If you will be installing from an ISO, highlight the word "Empty", then click the CD icon as seen in
+Figure 2.2j.

 **Figure 2.2j: Configuring the ISO Installation Media**

 |100000000000033400000234CCE0A6DA_png|

-Click “Choose a virtual CD/DVD disk file...” to browse to the location of the *.iso* file.
-Alternately, if you have burned the *.iso* to disk, select the detected “Host Drive”.
+Click "Choose a virtual CD/DVD disk file..." to browse to the location of the *.iso* file.
+Alternately, if you have burned the
+*.iso* to disk, select the detected "Host Drive".

 Depending upon the extensions available in your CPU, you may or may not be able to use the ISO.
-If you receive the error “your CPU does not support long mode” when you try to boot the ISO, your CPU either does not have the required extension or AMD-V/VT-x is disabled in the system BIOS.
+If you receive the error "your CPU does not support long mode" when you try to boot the ISO, your CPU either does not have the required extension or AMD-V/VT-x is disabled in the system BIOS.

 .. note:: if you receive a kernel panic when booting into the ISO, stop the virtual machine.
 Then, go to System and check the box "Enable IO APIC".